 A walk though historic downtown, Venice, Florida is a step back in time and a perfect way to spend a delightful day.
 With a touch of "Old Florida" style shops to roam through, you'll be browsing for hours.
 And with plenty of restaurants and outdoor cafes, you're never far from food!
 There's even free parking in the middle of downtown just off Centennial Park.
 Here's a tour of Historic Downtown Venice, Florida.

 A fun little open air market is a great place to see new faces and meet new friends, purchase fresh foods, take a relaxing stroll and perhaps have your Saturday morning coffee or breakfast outdoors.
 Well, we just so happen to have such a place and occasion.
 Quaint?
 Yes.
 But it's one of our decades old Sarasota Attractions.
 It’s our Farmers Market.
 Yes, there are farmers in Florida!
 Click here to almost smell the aromas and sweetness in the air at The Downtown Sarasota Farmers Market.

 If you're into bargain hunting, browsing and shopping for everything from traditional to unique odds and ends, check out The Dome Flea Market.
 A landmark of Sarasota County for over 30 years, it features various and sundry booth vendors selling all kinds of wares from trinkets and knick-knacks to golf clubs and guns, jewelry, hats, clothes, home décor items and more.
-Click here to read and learn more about The Dome Flea Market!
+After 43 years The Dome CLOSED on July 16, 2017.
+Click here to see historic pictures and read more about The Dome Flea Market!